 The risk of anemia in pregnancy is higher for:

 - Having anemia before pregnancy

 - Very heavy bleeding during periods before pregnancy

 - Morning sickness with frequent vomiting

 - Pregnancies that are close together

-- Abnormal hemoglobins (more common in individuals of African, Mediterranean, Southeast Asian, or West Indian ethnicity or descent)
+- Problems with hemoglobin—more common in those of African, Mediterranean, Southeast Asian, or West Indian ethnicity or descent

 - Lightheadedness or fainting

-- Pale skin, especially the palms of the hands, lips, nails, and eyelids
+- Pale skin in the palms of the hands, lips, nails, and eyelids

 - Rapid heartbeat